After 60 years of coaching, Frank Carroll is taking down his shingle. His last official day of work will be August 3.

 “I performed with Ice Follies for four and a half years and I also taught on that tour.
 I taught the chorus boys and any principal skater that wanted to come on.
 I would teach them jumping and steps to improve their skating because some of the chorus boys were not very good skaters.
 So they insisted they do a class.”

 Carroll was the coaching force behind Linda Fratianne, Michelle Kwan, and Evan Lysacek who all became World champions under his direction, with Lysacek claiming the Olympic title in 2010.
+He also coached Denis Ten, who was murdered on July 19.

 He has no set plan for his future but hopes to continue working with the US Figure Skating junior development program.
 “That will keep me active.
 I would be travelling a lot but I would not have to do that every day,” he said.